Matthew Boyle is an Orthopaedic Surgeon specialising in the treatment of developmental dysplasia of the hip (DDH) and hip preservation surgery.

 Hip Dysplasia Treatment

 Hip dysplasia can be managed in many different ways.
 In adolescents and adults, hip dysplasia can surgically be corrected with a special operation called a periacetabular osteotomy (PAO).
 During this surgery, the pelvic bone is carefully cut in a way that allows the acetabulum to be rotated into the correct position to completely cover the femoral head.
-Mr Boyle has gained extensive experience in PAO surgery in the USA and New Zealand, and regularly performs PAO surgery in Auckland.
+Dr. Boyle has gained extensive experience in PAO surgery in the USA and New Zealand, and regularly performs PAO surgery in Auckland.

 Learn more